djmcgill/domingler/README.md

 # Domingler

-Takes mods for dominions 5, and edits them so that their declared IDs don't overlap.
+Takes mods for dominions 5, and scans them for the IDs that they use.
+In the future it will actually mingle them together and remap IDs as needed.

-TODO:
+### TODO:
-- weapons
-- armors
-- monsters
-- montags
-- items
+- ID types still not scanned:
-- item restrictions
+    - events
-- sites
+    - poptypes
-- nations
+- scan names:
-- enchantments
+    - all existing IDs
-- event ids
+    - also mercs
-- event codes
+- remapping
-- nametype
+- modpack creation
+- proper way to give inputs etc